 Show the Consul something that makes you return to your “home” in the Philippines.
-Having a stable job bore the heaviest weight as evidence of return.
-Applicants who have traveled Japan shared that Certificate of Employment or CoE and Income Tax Return or ITR are compelling evidences that prove their bond to the Philippines.
+Having a stable job seems to hold the most weight as evidence of return.
+Applicants who have traveled Japan shared that Certificate of Employment and Income Tax Return (ITR) are compelling evidences that prove their bond to the Philippines.

-If you have a relative, family member, a very close friend, boyfriend or girlfriend who lives in Japan, ask them if they are willing to be your Guarantor for the trip.
-Don’t be embarrassed to aask for financial documents, letter of invitation, and guarantee letter.
-In return, when you get approved, bring them pasalubong from the Philippines and spend time with each other.
+If you have a relative, family member, a very close friend, boyfriend or girlfriend who lives in Japan, ask them if they are willing to be your guarantor for the trip.
+Don’t be embarrassed to ask for financial documents, letter of invitation, and guarantee letter.
+In return, when you get approved, bring them souvenir from the Philippines and spend time with each other.
 YAY!

-If printing the Visa Application form is not an option for you, you can get the form from the accredited agency and I recommend that you write neatly and in all block letters when filling out.
+If printing the visa Application form is not an option for you, you can get the form from the accredited agency.
+I recommend that you write neatly and in all block letters when filling out.

 While I was waiting to be called by the staff in the agency to submit the requirements, a lady waiting in line tapped my shoulder and noticed the erasures on my application form.
 She suggested that I fill out the form again and avoid erasures.